russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 Content injection allows you to change a website via API (text, images, CSS, etc..) direclty on an existing website or template.
 You can update CSS values, InnerHTML of an elemnt or an attribute on an element.
 For the InnerHTML and Attr types, you must have the `data-inject=value` set on the element.
 For the CSS type, you must have a `data-inject:value` CSS property set within a declaration block.

 This feature primarily works by sending the `type` value to alter the markup or styling in multiple ways.
 Should pass Duda an array of JSON objects.
-For a full example of content injection, [please see this guide](#NEEDS-LINK).
+For a full example of content injection.

 ### Method and path